 The best way to defy this expectation a bit is to make sure there’s a balance between text and images.
 You don’t want too much of one or the other.
 Users do need some text — especially on an e-commerce site — to figure out if they want to buy the item.
 However, images can go a lot further in describing an item than text.

 Today’s users expect websites to be responsive to whatever type of device they want to use.
-As of 2016, the time people spend on mobile digital media is at 51%, compared to only 42% on desktops.
+As of 2016, the time people spend on mobile digital media is at 51%, compared to only 42% on desktops and it’s estimated that there will be 3.5 billion smartphone users worldwide in 2020.
 Since more and more people are accessing websites via mobile devices, it’s more important than ever that websites are able to adapt to whatever device the visitor is using to access a website.

 Notice how simple and streamlined Rent.com is?
 This straight forward design does not beat around the bush nor do they try to sell you on another idea first.
 As a user, you’re looking for quick and efficient results.
 You simply punch in your location and hit “Let’s Go” to start your search.
 However, the site also easily adapts to mobile devices.
 Here’s the same page viewed via MobileTest.me on an iPhone 5: